-A processing step during production testing incorporates the chip-individual features into the hardware of the TOE.
-The individual TOE hardware is uniquely identified by its serial number.
-The serial number comprises the lot number, the wafer number and the coordinates of the chip on the wafer.
-Each individual TOE can therefore be traced unambiguously and thus assigned to the entire development and production process.
-The hardware part of the TOE is identified by M7801 A12 and produced in Dresden/Germany.
+The hardware part of the TOE is identified by M7793 A12 and produced in Dresden/Germany.
 Another characteristic of the TOE are the chip identification data.
-Another characteristic of the TOE are the chip identification data.
-In the field, the IC Embedded Software Developer can clearly identify a product in question by the ChipIdent function and the user guidance, whereas an additional RMS function provides the complete chip configuration besides the flash loader version.
-An additional command of the flash loader software allows the clear identification of the flash loader version.
+In the field, the IC Embedded Software Developer can clearly identify a product in question by the chip identification function (ChipIdent Function) and the user guidance, whereas additional RMS functions provides the complete chip configuration.
 Thereby, the exact and clear identification of any product with its exact configuration of this TOE is given.
 The chip type byte identifies the different versions of the TOE as listed in chapter 8.

-Different Chip Type codes exist for different design versions (e.g. M7801 A11 and m7801a12).
-The chip type, version number and the fabrication facility are coded in the chip identification data as follows [12], chapter 8.16.1.3:
+Different Chip Type codes exist for different design versions (e.g. M7793 A11 and M7793 A12).
+The chip type, version number and the fabrication facility are coded in the chip identification data as follows [13], chapter 8.16.1.3:

-- Byte 04 of the chip identification data contains the identifier byte of the product (compare table 3), - Byte 05 of the chip identification data contains the identifier of the design step in the format xxyy yyyy where xx = 00 or 01 (for A or B for the Dresden production site) and yyyyyy = 1...63 (e.g. design step A12 is coded as 0000 1100), - Byte 06 of the chip identification data contains the Fabrication facility (e.g. 0010 for Dresden).
+- Byte 04 of the chip identification data contains the identifier byte of the product, - Byte 05 of the chip identification data contains the identifier of the design step in the format xxyy yyyy where xx = 00 or 01 (for A or B for the Dresden production site) and yyyyyy = 1...63 (e.g. design step A12 is coded as 0000 1100), - Byte 06 of the chip identification data contains the Fabrication facility (e.g. 0010 for Dresden).

 In addition to the hardware part, the TOE consists of firmware parts and software parts.
-The software parts are the crypto library RSA, the crypto library EC, the crypto library SHA-211, the Toolbox and the Base library.
-The software parts provide some functionality via an API to the IC embedded software, except the Base library which is used internally only.
+The software parts are the crypto Library RSA, the crypto Library EC, the Toolbox and the Base Library.
+Except the Base Library they provide some functionality via an API to the IC Embedded Software.
+If RSA, EC or Toolbox Library are selected, the Base Library is automatically included.

-The firmware parts are the RMS library, the Service Algorithm (SA), the STS firmware for test purpose, providing some functionality via an API to the IC Embedded Software, and the Flash Loader for downloading user software to the NVM.
+The firmware parts are the RMS Library, the Service Algorithm (SAM), the STS firmware for test purpose, providing some functionality via an API to the IC Embedded Software, and the Flash Loader for downloading user software to the NVM.
 The STS is implemented in a separated Test-ROM being part of the TOE.
 For the version number of firmware and software parts of the TOE refer to table 2.

-The TOE can be delivered with or without the RSA library and / or the EC library and / or the SHA-2 library and / or the Toolbox library and the Base library.
-The Toolbox library provides the user optionally basic arithmetic and modular arithmetic operations, in order to support user software development using long integer operations.
-The Base library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.
+The TOE can be delivered with or without the RSA Library and / or the EC Library and / or the Toolbox Library.
+The Toolbox Library provides the user optionally basic arithmetic and modular arithmetic operations, in order to support user software development using long integer operations.
+The Base Library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.